opencog/atomspace/README.md

 like a database-of-databases; each atom is a key-value database; the atoms are related to one-another as a graph.
 The graph is searchable, editable; it holds rules and relations and ontologies and axioms.
-Values are the data that stream and flow through this network.
+Values are the data that stream and flow through this network, like water through pipes.
+Atoms define the pipes, the connectivity.
+Values flow and change.

 ### More info
 The primary documentation for the atomspace and Atomese is here: